Research

 Assortment Optimization for Online Multiplayer Video Games

-• with Thomas W.M.
-Vossen and Rui Zhang, under review at Production and Operations Management
+with Thomas W.M.
+Vossen and Rui Zhang, major revision at Production and Operations Management

 An Approximate Dynamic Programming Approach to Dynamic Stochastic Matching

-• with Thomas W.M.
-Vossen, Accepted at INFORMS Journal on Computing
+with Thomas W.M.
+Vossen, INFORMS Journal on Computing (DOI)

 Finite-Horizon Approximate Linear Programs for an Infinite-Horizon Resource Allocation Problem